gdwnldsKSC/WinQEMU/ReadMe.md

 debug target folder as well, which is now required to run.

 From a bash shell (or WSL) run ./hxtool -h < qemu-options.hx > qemu-options.h
+As well do the same thing for qemu-monitor.hx > qemu-monitor.h

 Rebaselined on upstream vl.c which now (as of a few iterations ago) uses that header instead of declaring all the enum and help files in source to allow them to remain in